A few weeks ago we had another Creating Money Magic Live Class, which was all about creating a life that allows you to travel.

 Commit to putting aside that money every month.

-Something you may also want to consider doing the same thing with your travel account, as you do with your fun account – put aside 10% of your income every month into the account and then use that money for travels, whenever the urge hits.
+Something you may also want to consider is doing the same thing with your travel account, as you do with your fun account – put aside 10% of your income every month into the account and then use that money for travels, whenever the urge hits.

 6. Have a blast